How Many Web Designers Does It Take To Change A Lightbulb?

 Lightbulbs?

-So says Roger Johansson in his recent Vitamin article Why Standards Still Matter.
-The main focus of the article is that, even though the use of standards is growing amongst developers, we still need to do more.
-This doesn’t appear to be the opinion of some others though.
+Why Standards Still Matter.
+The main focus of the article is that, even though the use of

 Occasionally I hear mutterings from some people who seem to think enough has been said about best practices and that we should find something else to write about.
 Some say that Web standards aren’t important anymore, because most Web developers are already using them.